iansinnott/full-text-tabs-forever/readme.md

 # TODO

+- [ ] Backfill history
+      Currently only new pages you visit are indexed, but we could backfill by opening every page in the browser's history that hasn't yet been indexed.
+An optional feature, but a useful one.
 - [ ] Firefox
       This should not be too difficult since this project was started with web extension polyfills.
 However, there is currently some chrome specific code.
 - [ ] Backup and sync